 Stable angina occurs at fairly predictable times, usually with activity or exertion.
 It is relieved by rest and may continue without much change for years.
 Stable angina develops after a predictable amount of exertion or emotion and usually lasts 1 to 5 minutes.

 A change in the usual pattern of stable angina means that the blood flow has become more impaired (called unstable angina).
-It is a warning sign that a heart attack may soon occur.
+It may mean that you are having a heart attack.